chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-02-further-afield-new.md

 went to a friend's beautiful house in Saratoga Springs, NY for a week in the fall of 2022 to complete the recording for the album.
 After that successful trip, We came back to Brooklyn and put the finishing touches on the album's songs.
-To give it a different twise, we outsourced the mixing for the first time ever.
+To give it a different twist, we outsourced the mixing for the first time ever.
 We chose to work with Ray Ketchem at [Magic Door Recording](https://www.magicdoorrecording.com/) and we are sure are glad we did.
 With the album completed, we asked our old friend and mentor Mark Robinson at [Teen-Beat Graphica](https://mmarkk.com/) to design the album, as he has all of